Reopening Florida’s Theme Parks Could Be Long, Slow Process

 Then there are the rides themselves.
 Sprouls said it is possible that every other seat and ever other row in the cars will be vacant, but then there is the question of how often they are cleaned.
 Under normal circumstances, one guest gets on immediately after another gets off -- how can that be done safely before the virus is contained?

+The closures of the theme parks have led to the temporary layoffs of tens of thousands of workers in central Florida.
+Disney World began furloughing more than 43,000 employees this week, and SeaWorld has furloughed 95% of workforce at its dozen parks across the U.S. SeaWorld said this week it was losing on average $25 million a month with its parks closed, but it had enough access to cash to survive through the end of 2021 under current conditions.

-As of Wednesday, the state had more than 28,000 confirmed COVID-19 cases, with total deaths nearing 900.
+As of Wednesday, the state said it had more than 28,000 confirmed COVID-19 cases, with total deaths exceeding 900.

 During a two-hour session, another group led by Education Commissioner Richard Corcoran tackled the reopening of schools, higher education and industry.